21 Jan How alcohol affects your mind and body

 In addition to messing around with the chemistry of your brain in the short-term, some research has shown that over time, alcohol can actually affect the physical size of your brain, particularly the frontal lobes which are the areas that control behaviour and thinking.

-However, the brain is a marvellous and highly complex organ and can recover remarkably well given a few weeks abstinence from alcohol.
+However, the brain is a marvellous and highly complex organ and can recover remarkably well given a few weeks of abstinence from alcohol.

 Alcohol and your liver